 The date was set.
-We were supposed to meet in a pornokino in Osnabrück, which is part of the Novum chain of erotic shops in Germany.
+We were supposed to meet in a pornokino in north-west Germany, belonging to a chain of erotic shops.
 And this particular shop is, according to their own account, the largest erotic shop in Europe!
 So that was pretty cool.

 The less cool thing was that we got stood up.
 In fact, we figured, the couple was probably not really a couple but a single guy who wanted to lure us into meeting him.
 Still, at this point, nothing could derail us from checking the pornokino out!